McPcholkin/users-formula/README.rst

 users
 =====

-Formula to configure users via pillar.
+Formula to configure users via pillar, with vimrc parameters in pillar.

 .. note::